tianhaoluo/udacity_dend_pyspark_capstone/README.md

 Done!
 Spark's Schema On Read is really powerful such that we don't need to spend too much time specifying the type of each column.

 ## 4.2 Data Quality Checks
-Explain the data quality checks you'll perform to ensure the pipeline ran as expected.
+Q: Explain the data quality checks you'll perform to ensure the pipeline ran as expected.
 These could include:

-Integrity constraints on the relational database (e.g., unique key, data type, etc.)
+A: Integrity constraints on the relational database (e.g., unique key, data type, etc.)

-Unit tests for the scripts to ensure they are doing the right thing Source/Count checks to ensure completeness
+Q:Unit tests for the scripts to ensure they are doing the right thing Source/Count checks to ensure completeness

-For Spark, there isn't too many integrity constraints to check, since it is inferring schema automatically and I believe for this task, it is doing a great job!
+A: For Spark, there isn't too many integrity constraints to check, since it is inferring schema automatically and I believe for this task, it is doing a great job!
 Unit tests written to check the uniqueness of key and the completeness of data.
 DONE!

 ## 4.3 Data dictionary
-Create a data dictionary for your data model.
+Q: Create a data dictionary for your data model.
 For each field, provide a brief description of what the data is and where it came from.
 You can include the data dictionary in the notebook or in a separate file.

-Refer to the schemas shown in Section 3.1.
+A: Refer to the schemas shown in Section 3.1.

 For ratings table, 'ratings_id' is like the primary key and 'user_id' and 'movie_id' are used to link dimension tables 'users' and 'movies' respectively.